Universal moduli spaces of vector bundles and the log-minimal model program on the moduli of curves: Introduction

 \subsection{Acknowledgements}

-The author would like to take this opportunity to gratefully acknowledge his advisor, Sebastian Casalaina-Martin, for introducing the author to the problem, his guidance, and his invaluable comments in revising this paper.
+The author would like to take this opportunity to gratefully acknowledge his advisor, Sebastian Casalaina-Martin, for introducing the author to the problem, his guidance, and his invaluable comments in editing and revising this paper.
+The author is also indebted to the referees whose thoughtful comments have greatly improved quality of the paper.